Queens Park in Ipswich is a destination more than a park with animals to see, playgrounds to adventure on and gardens to discover.

 - No fitness equipment

-- You can walk dogs but no dog area
+- You can walk dogs but there is no dog off-leash area

-- Water nearby including river stones Just a water pump where children can pump the water and watch it run down the little streams made.
+- Water pumps where children can pump the water and watch it run down the little streams made.

-Although there is easily a full day worth of fun and exploration at Queens Park there are also many other great spots nearby that might be worth a visit while you are in Ipswich.
-The Workshop Railway Museum is always a huge hit with the kids as is the ever-popular Ipswich Art Gallery.
-Nearby Playgrounds in Ipswich include Grande Park and Discovery Park which are both fenced.
+Although there is easily a full day’s worth of fun and exploration at Queens Park, there are also many other great spots nearby that might be worth a visit while you are in Ipswich.
+The Workshop Railway Museum is always a massive hit with the kids, as is the ever-popular Ipswich Art Gallery.
+Nearby Playgrounds in Ipswich include Grande Park and Discovery Park, both fenced.